 Dr. Mercola article about MS

 4. When I was diagnosed with Multiple Sclerosis over ten years ago, I knew I needed to find out the cause.
 I prayed and felt convinced that I needed to get all the metal out of my mouth (amalgam fillings).
-I had them removed by a biological dentist, did lots of cleansing (colon cleanse, liver/gallbladder cleanse), ate only organic pesticide-free fruits, vegetables and meats, drank pure water and used essential oils for general use and had a Raindrop massage weekly substituting LAUREL LEAF and HELICHRYSUM BLEND for the Oregano and Thyme since it's important to cool the nerves, not heat.
-PEPPERMINT oil is the one I wouldn't want to go anywhere without.
+I had them removed by a biological dentist, did lots of cleansing (colon cleanse, liver/gallbladder cleanse), ate only organic pesticide-free fruits, vegetables and meats, drank filtered water and used essential oils for general use and had a Raindrop massage weekly substituting Laurel Leaf and Helichrysum Substitute Blend for the Oregano and Thyme since it's important to cool the nerves, not heat.
+Peppermint oil is the one I wouldn't want to go anywhere without.

-6. I wanted to let you know that I ordered the MS BLEND for my mother-in-law who has been suffering a great deal with Multiple Sclerosis and has been frequenting the hospital due to pain.
-The first night she applied the oil, she said she was FINALLY able to get a good night's sleep!
+6. I wanted to let you know that I ordered the MS BLEND (below) for my mother-in-law who has been suffering a great deal with Multiple Sclerosis and has been frequenting the hospital due to pain.
+The first night she applied the oil on her spine, she said she was FINALLY able to get a good night's sleep!
 She couldn't believe the relief that came with the blend (she also said it's a pleasant smell).
 Thank You for all that you do! - Nicole R.

 7. I'm a massage therapist, and this combination works wonderfully for tight muscles.
-PEPPERMINT, EUCALYPTUS, CAJEPUT and BIRCH.
+Peppermint, Eucalyptus radiata, Cajeput and Birch.
 This seems to help relax the nerve fibers. - Linda W.